Yews to Eucalypts

 Alice Hall 1849.

 Walter and Louisa would have their first child in England.
 A boy William Robert Hancock who was baptised at St James Lambeth in Clapham on the 24th April 1859.
-This little boy has likely not survived as when Walter and Louisa had their daughter Emma Sarah the following year in South Africa, there is no mention of William.
+It is unlikely this little boy survived as when Walter and Louisa had their second child a daughter Emma Sarah 1860 the following year in South Africa, there is no mention of William.
+He is not mentioned again in their family records.
+In England they were living at 25 Park Crescent in Clapham, London.

 Between 1859 and 1864 when they arrived in New Zealand, Walter and Louisa would leave England to join the British colony at Port Elizabeth on the East Cape of South Africa.
-On the 21st July 1860 their first child, Emma Sarah was born there.
-The family traveled not only on this trip but on their subsequent sea travels in third-class.
+On the 21st July 1860 their first daughter Emma Sarah was born there.
+The family travelled not only on this trip but on their subsequent sea travels in third-class.
 South African records can be challenging to wend your way through and unfortunately to date I’ve only been able to postulate that as a brick-maker in a colony that only established in 1820 the impetus to move to this colony would have been for a better life with more opportunities and ready work?
-Whilst the Hancock’s did reside at or near Port Elizabeth they would not stay and would eventually make their way to their final home in New Zealand.
-Insofar as our Port Elizabeth connection, excepting the birth of Emma Sarah, it would appear that Walter and Louisa were really just ‘passing through’.
+Whilst the Hancock’s did reside at or near Port Elizabeth they would not stay.

 There were a family of Hancock’s who had come to Port Elizabeth in the original 1820 settlement but whether they were relation to ours?
 I’ve currently no evidence or reason to support such a claim.
 Indeed this was a James Hancock who had hailed from Newcastle-upon-Lyme in Staffordshire England with his wife Ann Kennedy (who was from London.)
 Their son Samuel Hancock and his wife Mercy Cyrus were living (and having children) on the Eastern Cape around the same time that our Walter and Louisa Hancock would arrive.
 Both families had a child in 1860 at Port Elizabeth.